 - Proprioception training

-For me, I think it is a key attribute of all therapists, regardless of job title, that we acknowledge our weaknesses; If by the 3rd treatment there has been no improvement in your condition, a good therapist will re-evaluate your problem and, if deemed necessary, refer you on to another practitioner whom they feel will be able to help.
-In reality this rarely happens, but I am not arrogant enough to claim to have all the answers.
+A key attribute of all therapists, regardless of job title, is the acknowledgement of weaknesses; If by the 3rd treatment there has been no improvement in your condition, a good therapist will re-evaluate your problem and, if deemed necessary, refer you on to another practitioner whom they feel will be able to help.
+I am certainly not arrogant enough to claim to have all the answers.

-In summation, whoever it is you go to see, and whatever title they hold, don’t be afraid to ask questions, expect explanations for the techniques they are applying and if you aren’t seeing the results that your practitioner has predicted, ensure you are comfortable with where your treatment is going.
+So, in summation, whoever it is you go to see, and whatever title they hold, don’t be afraid to ask questions, expect explanations for the techniques they are recommending and if you aren’t seeing the results that your practitioner has predicted, ensure you are comfortable with where your treatment is going.
 If not, an alternative opinion is always out there.

 For more information please visit www.dc-injuryclinic.co.uk